Demi-urge/menace_sandbox/docs/sandbox_runner.md

 ## Adaptive ROI Tolerance

 `_sandbox_main` calls `ROITracker.reliability()` every cycle and scales `roi_tolerance` based on the returned score.
 Reliable forecasts lower the threshold so the run ends sooner, while noisy predictions increase it.

+## Patch Verification Loop

+`SelfDebuggerSandbox.analyse_and_fix` retries failed patches.
+After each attempt the generated tests are executed again.
+If the tests still fail the debugger fetches new telemetry and tries again up to `SANDBOX_PATCH_RETRIES` times.

 ## Metrics Plugins